This article was updated in July 2022.

 Bring diversity and inclusion into the conversation

-Include a talk or workshop within your event that has to do with elevating diversity and inclusion in your industry.
+Include diversity and inclusion presentation ideas including a talk or workshop within your event that has to do with elevating D&I initiatives in your industry.

 - Inclusive Leadership